aomlomics/tourmaline/README.md

     a) Either use the same ```run_name``` and ```output_dir``` for both steps, or
     b) Use a different ```run_name``` for the repseqs step, and provide the ```sample_run_name``` you want to use.
 Can be helpfulif you are testing out different trimming parameters.
 **2) Provide an externally generated QIIME2 sequence archive (.qza)**

+To generate a QIIME2 sequence archive, you need a manifest file linking sample names with the absolute file path of the fastq.gz files.

 ### 3. Taxonomy Configuration (config-03-taxonomy.yaml)